redwoodjs/redwood/packages/api/src/logger/README.md

 There could be cases where a key in that metadata collides with a key needed by pino or your third-party transport.

-To prevent collisions and overwriting values, we nest your metadata in a `log` attribute by default.
+To prevent collisions and overwriting values, you can nest your metadata in an `log` or `payload` or some other attribute.

-One can of course override this default in by setting a different `nestedKey` value when configuring the logger options:

 ```js
 nestedKey: 'log',
 ```

+Note: If you use `nestedKey` logging, you will have to manually set any `redact` options to include the `nestedKey` values as a prefix.

+For example, if your nestedKey is `'log`, then instead of redacting `email` you will have to redact `log.email`.

 ### Destination aka Where to Log